rangsimanketkaew/Auto-NWChem/README.md

 mpif90 -show
 ```
 ## More details
+- You should pay attention to NWChem manual before using my script.
+Do not trust the script but it works for me.
-I also provide the scripts (in this repository) of NWChem compilation for other platform or parallel achitecture.
-Additionally, if compiling of NWChem manually is too difficult, you can install NWChem executable using *rpm* and *yum*, visit [this website](https://sites.google.com/site/compchem403/personal-area/linux-knowledge/install-nwchem).
+- I also provide the scripts (in this repository) of NWChem compilation for other platform or parallel achitecture.
+- If compiling of NWChem using hand-made script is too difficult, you can install NWChem executable using *rpm* and *yum*, visit [this website](https://sites.google.com/site/compchem403/personal-area/linux-knowledge/install-nwchem).
 The binary rpm file of various flavor of NWChem version 6.6, i.e., nwchem-common, nwchem-openmpi, and nwchem-mpich can be found at [PKGS.org](https://pkgs.org/download/nwchem) and [RPM Find](https://www.rpmfind.net/linux/rpm2html/search.php?query=nwchem&submit=Search+...).
+- [This post](https://sites.google.com/site/compchem403/personal-area/linux-knowledge/install-nwchem) in my website might be helpful.
-However, [this website](https://sites.google.com/site/compchem403/personal-area/linux-knowledge/install-nwchem). was written in Thai.
-If you have any problems you can consult the [Q&A forum of NWChem](http://www.nwchem-sw.org/index.php/Special:AWCforum) or visit [NWChem compilation](http://www.nwchem-sw.org/index.php/Compiling_NWChem#Setting_up_the_proper_environment_variables).
-You can contact me at e-mail: [rangsiman1993(at)gmail.com](rangsiman1993@gmail.com) and [rangsiman_k(at)sci.tu.ac.th](rangsiman_k@sci.tu.ac.th).
+- If you have any problems you can consult the [Q&A forum of NWChem](http://www.nwchem-sw.org/index.php/Special:AWCforum) or visit [NWChem compilation](http://www.nwchem-sw.org/index.php/Compiling_NWChem#Setting_up_the_proper_environment_variables).
+- You can contact me at e-mail: [rangsiman1993(at)gmail.com](rangsiman1993@gmail.com) and [rangsiman_k(at)sci.tu.ac.th](rangsiman_k@sci.tu.ac.th).